Pac-Lorenzo/rfid-clone-sim/README.md

 # 🔐 RFID Car Key Cloning Simulation

 This project simulates a car key cloning attack using an RFID RC522 module and a Raspberry Pi.
-It demonstrates how weak RFID-based systems (typically found in older vehicles or access control systems) can be compromised and cloned — even if the tag’s UID is different.
+It demonstrates how weak RFID-based systems (typically found in older vehicles or access control systems) can be compromised and cloned, even if the tag’s UID is different.

 ---